<timeline 1997>

 September 6, 1997

 • Rich, Mitch and Eric perform a private house concert in Elgin, IL. as a "thank you" to the family for hosting him and Mitch.
 Rich and Mitch were staying at the house while recording in Illinois.
+About 350 friends and neighbors attended the concert.

 Set List: Sing Your Praise to the Lord/Bach Concerto/Here and Now (Mitch McVicker)/Only Love (Mitch McVicker)/Screen Door/Step by Step/Lemonade Song (Mitch McVicker)/You Did Not Have A Home/Hard to Get/The Breaks/Song for Mary (excerpt)/If I Stand/Creed/Calling Out Your Name/Gospel Rain (Mitch McVicker)/Harlan County Waltz/Ready for the Storm/Back's Cello Suite 1 in G Major (Eric Hauck)/No Not One/NWhat Trouble Are Giants?/Awesome God/